vincepascasio/MEEN432Sp2024_vincepascasio/Project 1/README.md

 This is the Project 1 Week 2 deliverables.

-We tried tweaking the block diagram on Simulink to account for the constant and sinusoidal torque, but we couldn't really get it going.
-The script we wrote in MATLAB didn't account for the 2 other plots needed, but it had some code regarding the CPU time and getting data.
+We tried tweaking the block diagram on Simulink to account for the constant and sinusoidal torque, but we had some trouble getting it to work.
+The script we wrote in MATLAB didn't account for the other plots needed for this week, but it had some code regarding the CPU time and getting data.